 Vienna is packed with events throughout the year.
-We will list here most important (annual) Vienna events by the month and will dedicate each event a separate post in the future.
+We will list here the most important (annual) Vienna events by the month and will dedicate each event to a separate post in the future.
 We will also try and present any important one-time events as they are being announced.

 Here are the most important annual Vienna events throughout the year.

 1st January is the time for the famous Vienna New Year’s concert.
 The most popular live event in classical music happens every year on 1st January before noon when Vienna Philharmonic Orchestra plays in Musikverein’s famous classical pieces such as Blue Danube Waltz or Radetzky March.
 It is broadcasted via live TV worldwide.
 There are two other concerts with the same program on 30th and 31st December, but this one is the most popular one.

 Middle of January – Vienna Coffee Festival, a celebration of coffee and the lifestyle that goes with it.
 Held annually in Ottakringer Brewery with coffee tastings, presentations, talks, and music programs.

 The official website for Vienna Coffee Festival.

 Late January till March – Vienna Ice World (Wiener Eistraum) is a series of ice rinks opened during winter in front of the Rathaus (City Hall).
 There is a restaurant serving local food and many stands with snacks and drinks offerings.

 Middle of February – Wiener Opernball (Vienna Opera Ball) is THE ball event in Vienna.
 Over 5,000 guests gather in Vienna Staatsoper to waltz and dance and enjoy a glamorous evening.
 This is a globally famous event and people from around the world are looking forward to attending it.